St Martin’s Hawksburn

 We are a social bunch, going to the movies, eating out and always have a coffee or tea after a service.
-On Sunday, the 10am service is followed by coffee, tea and (more often than not), a cake, as we love celebrating birthdays and other occasions.
+On Sunday, the 10am service is followed by coffee, tea and (more often than not) a cake, as we love celebrating birthdays and other occasions.

-The Reverand Luke Hopkins
+The Reverend Luke Hopkins

 Fr Luke grew up in the Hunter Valley, NSW and was ordained in the Diocese of Newcastle in 2011.
 He is completing his doctorate on the Early Church and Anglican Studies at Trinity College Theological School here in Melbourne